• Skip to primary navigation

 Unfortunately, maintaining high stress on a long-term basis can have severe mental and physical health consequences.

-Some of the potential physical side effects of stress include low energy, headaches, upset stomach, aches and pains, tense muscles, chest pain and rapid heartbeat, insomnia, frequent colds, loss of sexual desire, nervousness, shaking, dry mouth, difficulty swallowing, clenched jaw, grinding teeth and more.
+Some of the potential physical signs of job stress include low energy, headaches, upset stomach, aches and pains, tense muscles, chest pain and rapid heartbeat, insomnia, frequent colds, loss of sexual desire, nervousness, shaking, dry mouth, difficulty swallowing, clenched jaw, grinding teeth and more.

-If left to progress, the long-term impact of these physical side effects can include cardiovascular disease (heart disease, high blood pressure, abnormal heart rhythms, heart attacks and stroke), obesity or eating disorders and menstrual problems.
+If left to progress, the long-term impact of these physicalsigns of job stress can include cardiovascular disease (heart disease, high blood pressure, abnormal heart rhythms, heart attacks and stroke), obesity or eating disorders and menstrual problems.

 Stress and mental health are also closely intertwined.
 Long-term stress can lead to various mental health problems, such as depression, anxiety and personality disorders.

-Your responsibilities may never go away, but you can and should recognize when you’re at your breaking point.
+Your responsibilities may never go away, but you can and should recognize the signs at your breaking point with job stress.
 When you reach a point where the stress becomes toxic and unbearable, it’s best to address it rather than allow yourself to unravel.

 1. Lack of Motivation or Focus